narsisss/DesignPatterns/README.md

 #### Why?

-sometimes you need to define complex objects with a lot of arguments in developing the application, so just imagine what happened in constructor of class with a large number of arguments and how much it is difficult to create an instance or developing new features???
+sometimes you need to define complex objects with a lot of arguments in developing the application, so just imagine what happened in a constructor of class with numerous arguments and how much it is difficult to create an instance or developing new features???

 #### How?